ElectricRCAircraftGuy/eRCaGuy_TimerCounter/README.md

-Readme last updated: 12 April 2014
+Readme last updated: 17 May 2014

 **Instructions**
 Download the code by clicking "Download ZIP" to the right.
-Extract the files, and open the file called "Timer2_Counter_Basic_Example.ino," in the Arduino IDE.
-Upload the code to your Arduino.
-Open the Serial Monitor to view the output.
-Read the code and comments, and the links below, for more info.
+Extract the files, and install the library by renaming the main folder to "eRCaGuy_Timer2_Counter," and then copying the whole thing to the Arduino "libraries" directory in your main "Sketches" folder.
+Restart your Arduino IDE (Integrated Development Environment).
+Now, you may view the examples in the IDE under File --> Examples --> eRCaGuy_Timer2_Counter.

 **Basic Summary**
 "I wrote a "libary" to get 0.5us precision on a "micros()" replacement function, so that I can get repeatable results reading a PWM or PPM signal, to within 1us.
 I searched all around the internet and could not find something comparable (or that was easy to use, and maintained the Arduino's ability to write PWM signals via the Servo Libary), so I think this is my first real contribution to the world of Arduino and Radio Control."